p4p4/soft-error-tools/readme.md

                     can be used instead of -tc.
                     randomly generates NUM_TCs test-cases, each of them have a length of NUM_TIMESTEPS time-steps
-        -d [PATH]
+        -mc NUM_TIMESTEPS
+                    can be used instead of -tc for modes, which support free input values.
+Generates a TestCase for the given length with all input values open. (similar to model-checking) -d [PATH]
                      Creates a diagnostic output, called ErrorTraces,
                      which contains detailed information on how to reproduce